stable-packages/store/README.md

 ## About patch version increment

 Patch version change may still cause problem if the a module lock the exact version of this library.
-But it rarely happens, and we need some version flexibility to make improvements to the library.
+But it rarely happens, and we need some versioning flexibility to make improvements to the library.

-So, any module / package author, you should not version lock your module. :tada:

 ## Multi-versions issue